Finance Bill 2013 has introduced Section 194IA to cast an obligation on the buyer of a property to withhold taxes on payments to the resident seller.

-Currently, tax deduction obligation is imposed on a buyer purchasing immovable property from a non-resident seller under Section 195 of the Act and on a person compensating for compulsory acquisition of immovable property (other than an agricultural land) under Section 194LA.
-Following this, Budget 2013 proposal requires buyers to deduct tax at 1% on the sale consideration payable to resident sellers.
+Before introduction of this section, tax deduction obligation is imposed on a buyer purchasing immovable property from a non-resident seller under Section 195 of the Act and on a person compensating for compulsory acquisition of immovable property (other than an agricultural land) under Section 194LA.
+Now after introduction of section 194IA, buyers will require to deduct tax at 1% on the sale consideration payable to resident sellers.
 However, there is no obligation on the buyer to deduct tax when the immovable property is an agricultural land.
 In order to avoid the compliance hassles for small tax payers this requirement will not apply if the total consideration is less than fifty lakh rupees.
-This will be effective 1st June 2013 once assented by the Honourable President of India.

 On the flip side, those who claim exemption from long-term capital gains through re-investment in house property/ bonds will now be required to file a tax return to claim refund of the tax deducted at 1%.
 Any seller not in possession of Permanent Account Number may be subject to tax deduction at a higher rate of 20%.
 Despite this hiccup, with the Centralised Processing Centre (CPC) in place, one can anticipate quicker refund.

 Some important provisions or points related to section 194 IA is as under: